aabccd021/tiny-cookie-session/README.md

 they can use any random token value to log out the legitimate user.
 But practically this is not a concern because we use 256 bits of entropy for session id generation, making it unguessable.
-Also the implication of this attack is just logging out the legitimate user, no sensitive information is leaked.
+Also, the implication of this attack is just logging out the legitimate user, no sensitive information is leaked.

 ## Installation